Computer Science

 Credits 3

-In this course, students will grapple with ethical issues related to technology.
-We will examine who benefits and who is harmed by technologies - especially insofar as these technologies might amplify existing marginalities and privileges.
-We also will consider unintended consequences of technologies and develop various lenses to examine technologies for their social, ethical, and social justice consequences.
+In this course, students grapple with ethical issues related to technology.
+We examine who benefits and who is harmed by technologies - especially insofar as these technologies might amplify existing marginalities and privileges.
+We also consider unintended consequences of technologies and develop various lenses to examine technologies for their social, ethical, and social justice consequences.

 Credits 3